elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-1-2-gather-and-analyze-application-requirements.md

 ### Gather information needed in order to identify application dependencies.

-From [this](http://www.virtualnetworkdesign.com/vcap5-dcd-study-guide/) blog, we can see that should be done during the Current-State Analysis:
+From an old and discontinued blog, we can see that should be done during the Current-State Analysis:

 > **Current-State Analysis**
 >